xaviml/controllerx/docs/examples/index.md

         entity_id: scene.bedroom3
 ```

 Customising WXKG01LM de Aqara.
 We want to toggle the light and turn it on always to brightness 20 (min: 0, max: 255).
 For this we create one instance app configuration for the default behaviour of the controller, but excluding `single` which toggles the light.
-Then we create a custom controller with `CallServiceController` to give a behaviour to the `single` action.
+Then we create a custom controller with the `mapping` attribute to give a behaviour to the `single` action.

 ```yaml
 mando_aqara_salon: